 Best AL MVP odds

-The word "unicorn" gets overused when talking about athletes but it applies to a guy whose Baseball Savant hitting percentiles look like this...
+The word "unicorn" gets overused when talking about athletes, but it applies to a guy who can strike out 10 batters and hit two home runs in the same game.
+Performances like that lead to Baseball Savant hitting percentiles that look like this...

 Other AL MVP choices